youkaisen/switchlink/Documentation/howto/ovs-with-p4-executables.rst

 Limitations/Note
 ----------------

-    a) All the optional parameters(like mempool name , pipeline name, etc) should be provided before the mandatory parameters (eg. port-type).
+    1) All the optional parameters(like mempool name , pipeline name, etc) should be provided before the mandatory parameters (eg. port-type).
 The CLI considers the parameters only till the last mandatory parameter; After the last Mandatory parameter, rest all the optional parameters are ignored.

-    b) DPDK target doesn't support packet categorization for the purpose of statistics.
-Hence all packets are reported under the same category as 'unicast packets/bytes', and the rest of the other fields are displayed as zero.
+    2) DPDK target doesn't support packet categorization for the purpose of statistics.
+Hence all packets are reported under the same category as ``unicast packets/bytes``, and the rest of the other fields are displayed as zero.

-    c) When tunnel is enabled, it is expected to have total size of the tunnel packet less than or equal to 1514 Bytes.
+    3) When tunnel is enabled, it is expected to have total size of the tunnel packet less than or equal to 1514 Bytes.
 To match this size, user need to adjust overlay network interface MTU size not more than 1450 Bytes.
+    Underlay fragmentation is not support, so we need to make sure packet is with in the MTU size of the underlay port.

-    d) For any udp/tcp packets from overlay network, if checksum issues are noticed on interfaces which are of type VIRTIO-NET, it is recommended to disable checksum using below command.
+    4) For any udp/tcp packets from overlay network, if checksum issues are noticed on interfaces which are of type VIRTIO-NET, it is recommended to disable checksum using below command.
     $ ethtool --offload <netdev-name> rx off tx off

-    d) pna_tcp_connection_tracking demonstrates the PNA add_on_miss feature and flow aging for auto learn flows.
-It supports basic TCP CT state machine.
+    5) pna_tcp_connection_tracking demonstrates the PNA add_on_miss feature and
+    flow aging for auto learn flows.
+It supports partial implementation of TCP state machine.

+    6) ``gnmi-cli get`` counters command doesn't work for the TAP ports that are added as control ports.
+For these control ports, stats can be observed through the standard ovs-ofctl dump-ports command.

+    7) ``gnmi-cli get`` command shows target datapath index as 0 for all control TAP ports.

+    8) Number of PIPELINE IN ports should be power 2.
+No port configuration allowed once PIPELINE is enabled.
+Port configuration like MODIFY and DELETE operations are not supported.

+    9) SWITCH parameter specified in ``ovs-p4ctl`` commands are not really utilized in current releases.
+It accepts any kind of value

+    10) counter_id=0 in ``ovs-p4ctl get-counters`` for indirect counters
+    is not supported in current release.
+Flow counters index=unset or index=0 does not give cumulative byte count.

+    11) For more limitations specific to linux_networking, please refer to specific README documents available at ``p4proto/p4src/linux_networking``

+    12) Runtime validation of ``value`` for each key in ``ovs-p4ctl`` or ``gnmi-cli`` is not supported.

 Logs and Analysis